t2013anurag/Project-Sunshine/README.md

 Create Project Sunshine

 v1.0 :

   Hello World Sample Content Printed.
   Updated with Fake Data of Weather.

 v1.1 :

   Connected the app to OpenWeather API.
   Viewing data on refresh
   Updated adapter to refresh data.

 v1.2 :

-  Added Intents for Activites.
+  Created Intents for Activites.

+v1.3 :

+  Settings for Getting users pincode/zipcode.
+  Settings for temperature units conversion to metric or imperial